mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 ### 24. by

+`PWEU`

-`PWEU`.
-Nonphonetic mapping to make room for `PWAOEU`: "buy".
+This is a non-phonetic mapping to make room for `PWAOEU`: "buy".
 Add an asterisk to "by" and get the word beginning "bi^", add an asterisk to "buy" and get "bye".

 ### 25. from

 `TPR-` (`FR-`).

-Similar to "for" (`TP-R`), but instead of dropping just the vowel, we drop the ending -M sound as well.
+This is similar to "for" (`TP-R`), but instead of dropping just the vowel, we drop the ending -M sound as well.
 This opens up "from" to phrases, like in `TPRUS` for "from us" and `TPR-T` for "from the" and `TPREUPLT` for "from time to time".

 ### 26. they

-`THE`.
+`THE`

 Since "the" is stroked with just `-T`, we can place "they" in this stroke.
 It's important not to use `THAEU` to avoid potential conflict when we get to "they're" and "their".

 ### 27. we